re-fox/capa-docker/README.md

-# Capa Dockerfile
+# Capa Docker

-Fireeye has published CAPA (https://github.com/fireeye/capa), this is just a minimal dockerfile to build and run.
+Fireeye has published CAPA (https://github.com/fireeye/capa), this is a minimal dockerfile to build and run.

 # Build
 ```
-cd capa-dockerfile
+cd capa-docker
 docker build -t capa .
 ```